-First and foremost, we most certainly do not want to discourage recycling!
+First and foremost, we most certainly want to encourage recycling!
 We’re 100% for re-using things multiple times and cutting back on the things we throw away.
 That’s just being a mindful member of the community.

-Coupled with the reality of “downcycling”, which means that plastic delivers declining performance each time it’s processed and must eventually be discarded, recycling fossil fuel-based plastics can only ever be part of the answer.
+Coupled with the reality of “downcycling”—the fact that plastic delivers declining performance each time it’s processed and must eventually be discarded—recycling fossil fuel-based plastics can only ever be part of the answer.

 With this in mind, we focus on the building blocks of the plastics we’re using to make our products and packaging to minimize materials that cannot biodegrade into inert elements.
 In addition, all our products and packaging can all be used to make new products – it’s just a matter of whether your local recycler accepts them.

 We’ve pulled our recycling info from the latest EPA report on Sustainable Materials Management.
 An interesting and eye-opening read, you can find the full report here.